 The Left-Green Movement is a radical left wing party, with emphasis on equality and sustainability.
 The principles of the Left-Green Movement are built on four grounding pillars: environmental protection, feminism, peace and freedom on a global scale and social justice.
-The Left-Greens are now a powerhouse within the government, with three Ministers and ten MPs in Alþingi.
+The Left-Greens are now a powerhouse within the government, with three Ministers and nine MPs in parliament.

 Education for everyone